vbchomp/reading-notes/module3.md

 - States of Files in Git
   - committed data is stored in local db
   - modified data but not committed
   - staged files wait to be committed in the next snapshot.
-Think VMWare.
+Think similar VMWare.

 - Can be installed on Mac, Windows and Linux.
 - Can have a GUI

+- Competitors
+  - SVN
+  - Perforce

 ### Using Git